miisou/Podcast-Listening-Time-Prediction/README.md

 %env TABLE_NAME = _

-where in place of _ postgresql server data should be placed in order to run sql queries
+where in place of _ postgresql server data should be placed in order to run sql queries, and change the pass to dataset_train

 ## Key Findings